FAUSWE-GROUP11/Rokku/README.md

 * **`src/raspberry_pi_motion_sensor`**: Motion sensor interface to properly detect a true motion and send out a trigger.
 * **`src/raspberry_pi_ui`**: Component for user interface, relying on `Gtk` library for processing button clicks and `glade` framework to draw out the UI.

-When both `rpi_in` and `rpi_out` drivers are initiated, the two Raspberry Pis will share two MQTT channels, one for `rpi_in` to send messages to `rpi_out`, and the other `rpi_out` to `rpi_in`. `rpi_in` starts the UI, through which user can send commands to `rpi_out` via button click.
+When both `rpi_in` and `rpi_out` drivers are initiated, the two Raspberry Pis will share two MQTT topics, one for `rpi_in` to send messages to `rpi_out`, and the other `rpi_out` to `rpi_in`. `rpi_in` starts the UI, through which user can send commands to `rpi_out` via button click.
 Meanwhile, `rpi_out` is actively waiting for commands to arrive so that it can react accordingly.
 For a general example of how the two Raspberry Pis coordinate actions, we can take a closer look at how the intercom system works.
-After user presses the button to initiate intercom from `rpi_in`, `rpi_in` spins up its own Mumble client and sends a command (a json-encoded message) via the "in-to-out" MQTT channel to `rpi_out`. `rpi_out`, upon receiving the command, turns on its own Mumble client.
-It then sends a message back to `rpi_in` via the "out-to-in" MQTT channel, reporting whether the Mumble client has been successfully started.
+After user presses the button to initiate intercom from `rpi_in`, `rpi_in` spins up its own Mumble client and sends a command (a json-encoded message) via the "in-to-out" MQTT topic to `rpi_out`. `rpi_out`, upon receiving the command, turns on its own Mumble client.
+It then sends a message back to `rpi_in` via the "out-to-in" MQTT topic, reporting whether the Mumble client has been successfully started.
 After `rpi_in` receives this report, based on whether Mumble clients have been successfully started on both ends, `rpi_in` will indicate user to start using the intercom service or display error message.
 This work flow applies to most of the other functionalities that require communication between the two Raspberry Pis.

 ## Usage
 ### Clone This Repo